payiq-net/OpenTripPlanner-data-container/README.md

 6. gtfs:id
 Sets the gtfs feed id to <id> and copies data to directory 'data/ready/gtfs'.

+Steps 2. - 6. can also be run together using a single gtfs:update command.

 Building the router from available (seeded or downloaded and processed) data:

 7. router:buildGraph